-Pone Kingpetch, Thailand’s first world champion, had won the world flyweight crown from Pascual Pérez, an impressive accomplishment considering the Argentinian is without a doubt one of the finest flyweights of all-time.
-After annexing the crown, Kingpetch, whose real name was Mana Seedokbuab, won five in a row, including a rematch victory over Pérez and title defenses against Mitsunori Seki and Kyo Noguchi.
+Pone Kingpetch, Thailand’s first world champion, had won the flyweight crown from Pascual Pérez, an impressive achievement considering the Argentinian is without a doubt one of the finest flyweights of all-time.
+After annexing the crown, Kingpetch, whose real name was Mana Seedokbuab, then won five in a row, including a rematch victory over Pérez and title defenses against Mitsunori Seki and Kyo Noguchi.
 All agreed, the new king of the flyweights was a crafty sharp-shooter who looked to have the stuff to rule over the division for some time to come.
-And so all agreed as well that Japan’s Masahiko Harada, better known as Fighting Harada, while aggressive and strong, was just too green and too crude to take the title from a clever operator.
+And so all agreed as well that Japan’s Masahiko Harada, better known as Fighting Harada, while aggressive and strong, was too green and too crude to take the title from such a clever operator.
 Successful title defense number four for Kingpetch, coming up.

 But what no one could know at the time was that Fighting Harada was a very special talent indeed, a gutsy warrior who would prove himself arguably the best boxer to ever emerge from Japan.
 However, the stocky and powerful Harada was not long for the flyweights and it was in the bantamweight division where he would go on to establish himself as an all-time great with wins over José Medel and Eder Jofre.
 But this was all still to come.
 In 1962, at just nineteen years of age, Harada represented little threat to Kingpetch.
 Or so the pundits thought.

-The champion worked to regain the initiative and keep the action in ring center in round two, but any success was short-lived.
+The champion worked to regain the initiative in round two and keep the action in ring center, but any success was short-lived.
 Midway through the round Kingpetch found himself trapped in a corner and bombarded with heavy blows before he managed to clinch, and near the end of the round the fury of Harada’s onslaught had him careening off the ropes.
-The challenger was setting up his vicious sorties with clever head and upper body movement and a busy jab, consistently beating Kingpetch to the punch and keeping him guessing as to where the next power shot was coming.
+The challenger was setting up his vicious sorties with clever head and upper body movement and a busy jab, consistently beating Kingpetch to the punch and keeping him guessing as to where the next power shot would be coming from.

 Rounds three and four were much the same.
 Harada, bouncing on the balls of his feet, would flick out quick jabs as he came forward and then abruptly unleash heavy blows, either with the left hook or a looping lead right that Kingpetch failed to anticipate again and again.
 It didn’t help that the taller champion preferred to keep his left hand low so he could spear with the jab from mid-range.
 As a result, Harada continued to find the target with that damaging right hand bomb.